 We have a small but dedicated team of staff who manage the daily shop operations and keep Dig In looking fresh and beautiful all year round.
 The shop is currently managed by Morag, with Claire, Straun and Lina supervising.
 Our staff have various backgrounds in food/retail, mathematics, publishing, ecology and design!

 The Management Committee is elected by our shareholders to support Dig In behind the scenes with all matters business, finance, HR, promotion and community engagement and operations.
 Working with the relevant sub-groups, the Management Committee is responsible for all manner of things!

 We can have up to 12 MC members – and currently only have 7… so if you’re interested in contributing and learning more about the running of a community enterprise, consider joining us here…

-Isla McCulloch (right) – Chairperson
+Isla McCulloch – Chairperson

 As a gardener I value the taste of fresh fruit and veg, but, being in Scotland, it doesn’t come all year around.
 Having a good greengrocer in the neighbourhood is important to me.
 As vice-chair of the committee I have been involved in a range of issues from grant funding to recruiting staff but I still get to do the fun bit of an occasional Saturday in the shop… In my day-job, I have worked with community initiatives throughout Scotland and have been inspired by the commitment people can give.
 Being involved in Dig In is an excellent opportunity to get first-hand experience of just doing it.